DepressionSeasonal affective disorder

 Puberty.While both boys and girls have similar rates of depression before puberty, girls have twice the risk for depression once they reach puberty.
 Hormonal and sociocultural factors may affect the development of depression in girls in this age group.

 Menstruation.Many women experience mood changes around the time of menstruation but a small percentage of women suffer from premenstrual dysphoric disorder, a specific type of depression that accompanies premenstrual syndrome.

 Pregnancy and Childbirth.Hormonal fluctuations and other physical changes that occur during and after pregnancy, especially when combined with relationship stress and anxiety, can contribute to depression.
 Postpartum depression is a severe depression (sometimes accompanied by psychotic symptoms) that occurs within the first year after giving birth.
 It may be due in part to the rapid decline of reproductive hormones that accompany childbirth.
 First-time mothers are particularly susceptible.
 Studies suggest that women are at greater risk for postpartum depression if they have a personal or family history of depression.
 Miscarriage also poses a risk for depression.

-Perimenopause and Menopause.Hormonal fluctuations that trigger depression can also occur when a women is transitioning to menopause (perimenopause).
+Perimenopause and Menopause.Hormonal fluctuations that trigger depression can also occur when a woman is transitioning to menopause (perimenopause).
 Sleep disruptions are common during perimenopause and may contribute to depression.
 Once women pass into menopause, depressive symptoms usually resolve.